What to Expect From Anger Counseling – Thriveworks in Conway, AR

 Anger is an emotion that can vary between mild irritation to intense rage.
 When people react in a way that is more intense and aggressive than what is necessary in the situation, they may physically hurt others or themselves.
 Some people take their frustrations out on inanimate objects, punching doors or kicking walls.
 There are times when people aggressively argue and call other people disrespectful names, give contemptuous looks and make menacing gestures.
 At times, people may keep the anger bottled up inside of themselves, constantly think about the situation that made them angry or plan to retaliate.

-These individuals may benefit from anger management therapy at Thriveworks in Conway, Arizona.
+These individuals may benefit from anger management therapy at Thriveworks in Conway, AR.

 What Causes Anger?